soCzech/ShowHowTo/README.md

      The function arguments are: `video` is the path to the video, `start_sec` and `frame_idx` are the values from the `keyframes.json` and `width` and `height` specify the output image size (we used the native video resolution here).
 3. **Prepare the image sequences**
    - Concatenate all frames from a video in the horizontal dimension and place the resulting concatenated image into `dataset_root/imgseqs/<sequenceid>.jpg`.
 The `<sequenceid>` is the YouTube video id.
-4. **Direct dataset download (optional)**
-   - You can also request to download the ShowHowTo dataset image sequences from our servers.
-     Send an email to *tomas.soucek at cvut dot cz* specifying your name and affiliation.
-Please use your institutional email (i.e., not gmail, etc.).